mkmenta/python-package-example/README.md

 ```
 And you will find the docs in the `docs/build/html` folder.

+Use [m2r2](https://github.com/miyakogi/m2r#sphinx-integration) package to include markdown files in the docs.

 ### Other useful stuff
 - This repo is prepared for PyCharm and it has some run configurations (in `.idea/runConfigurations`).